 The Board may assess civil penalties against a licensee as part of a Consent Agreement or as a final order.
-During FY21, the Board issued a total of \$19,500 in fines.
-Revenue from fines goes to the General Fund, not to the Board.
+During FY22, the Board issued a total of \$40,700 in fines.
+Revenue from fines goes to the General Fund.